 In her early scenes, Joy seemed super-efficient and brisk, and this was even felt in her interactions with her co-worker, taxi driver, an unexpected travel companion and a waitress.
 In the scene with the waitress, Joy orders food in a specific way.
 But here it was seen as more controlling and less endearing compared to Sally’s quirky way of ordering food in When Harry Met Sally (1989).

 In contrast to her mother in law’s family moments, Joy’s character had many work-related scenes and there were many scenes where you were irritated by her character.
-Later in the film, it is evident in her character arc that she has learnt from Loraine and this observed in Joy’s later interactions with her children.
-Here, Joy appears a warmer mother and more compassionate daughter in law.
+Later in the film, it is evident in her character arc that she has learnt from Loraine and this is observed in Joy’s later interactions with her children.
+Here, Joy appears a warmer mother and a more compassionate daughter in law.
 This transfers to her becoming an understanding and giving colleague.
 Smith convinced me of all sides to this woman’s character.

 This movie gave some wonderful character and relationship insights of the two protagonists.
 However, I felt the film’s running time was too short.
 I felt more scenes establishing the differences between these characters and their relationship before their road trip, could have been of benefit to the plot.
-I did find a number of the comedy moments jarring and felt many comedy scenes could have been approached differently or omitted without this significantly changing the storyline.
+I did find a number of the comedy moments jarring and felt many comedy scenes could have been approached differently or omitted without significantly changing the storyline.

 I felt more montages detailing the women’s relationship, more screentime with Milly’s character and more scenes of the landscapes highlighting this trip’s beauty and brilliance could have been added instead.
 However, these gripes are minimal as they take a back seat to this journey of discovery, which made you long for the open road and the end of lockdown.

-A disclaimer and personal thank you to Tina Helms from INSP Films for asking me to write this post.
+A disclaimer and personal thank you to Tina Helms from Imagicomm Entertainment for asking me to write this post.
 Financial compensation was not received for this post.
 However, I received a copy of this film in exchange for a review.
 All opinions expressed here are my own.
 I would also like to add that Tina Helms kindly provided these stills and personally agreed to me using these photographs from this movie in my blog.
 If you are involved in the entertainment industry and would like to be featured or promoted here, please drop a line to me via my Contact Me Page.